GC’s Investments in Ngorongoro, Tanzania, Showcase Passion for Coexistence with Wildlife Amid Nightly Raids

 Global Conservation’s support of this important project is an investment in one of the world’s most diverse and ecologically important places, ensuring the continued development and practice of conservation best practices that marry strong community engagement and wildlife protection with technology-based solutions.

-With support from Global Conservation and the Elephant Crisis Fund, African People & Wildlife and its partners, including the Ngorongoro Conservation Area Authority (NCAA) and local communities, will foster communication and collaboration between trained, rapid response anti-poaching teams managed by the protected area and a specialized network of community Warriors for Wildlife —creating an enabling bridge between local pastoralists and wildlife authorities.
+With support from Global Conservation, Conservation Nation, and the Elephant Crisis Fund, African People & Wildlife and its partners, including the Ngorongoro Conservation Area Authority (NCAA), Karatu District Council, and local communities, foster communication and collaboration between trained, rapid response anti-poaching teams managed by the protected area and a specialized network of community Human-Wildlife Coexistence Officers—creating an enabling bridge between local communities and wildlife authorities.

 African People & Wildlife (APW) was awarded a grant from Global Conservation for the project "Supporting rapid response anti-poaching teams and human-wildlife conflict mitigation officers in the Ngorongoro Conservation Area."
 This project is essential to the success of our community-driven conservation programs in Tanzania.